The official site for the TBA-TOC: where the best of the best are crowned TBA-SA Cham

 I Need to Transfer Brackets

 A fighter may transfer at any time up until they check out at the tournament.
-Transfers will be complimentary until February 3rd, 2023
+Transfers will be complimentary until date posted on the event page.

 I Need to Update My Record